gmunozfe/clustered-ejb-timers-kie-server/README.md

-For the third and fourth scenarios, a second human task is waiting, so session is still alive when the notification triggers.
+For the second and fourth scenarios, a second human task is waiting, so session is still alive when the notification triggers.

 ![Screenshot from 2021-04-15 10-00-46](https://user-images.githubusercontent.com/1962786/114835095-829d3a80-9dd1-11eb-8039-23ad91343f72.png)